awslabs/graphstorm/docs/source/advanced/advanced-usages.rst

 - ``num_hard_negatives`` is larger or equal to ``num_negative_edges``.
 GraphStorm will only sample hard negative nodes.
 - There are enough hard negatives for a positive edge.
 GraphStorm will randomly sample ``num_hard_negatives`` hard negative nodes from the hard negative set and then randomly sample ``num_negative_edges - num_hard_negatives`` negative nodes.
 - There is not enough hard negatives for a positive edge.
-GraphStorm will sample all the hard negatives first and then randomly sample negative nodes to fulfill the requirement of ``num_negative_edges``
+GraphStorm will use all the hard negatives first and then randomly sample negative nodes to fulfill the requirement of ``num_negative_edges``

 ** Preparing graph data for hard negative sampling **